Wilpathu National Park විල්පතු ජාතික උද්යානය

 Gallus lafayetii

 Most easily identified bird which is commonly seen bird throughout Sri Lanka.
 It is a endermic species to Sri Lanka.
 Male has a comb with golden yellow center and red out linings.
 Face is red with bare skin, bill is yellow.
 Neck is golden yellow and the breast and back is more orangish.
 Tail feathers and the primary, secondary feathers purplish black.
 Female is smaller and brown feathers are white with black stripes.
+Mostly seen on the ground searching for food just like domestic roosters.

 Indian Peafowl